-This course will introduce students to the history and practice of research in mass communication from Erasmus to the Frankfurt School of Marxists, to Marshall McLuhan and Jean Baudrillard.
-The Internet is once again challenging theories of how and why mass communication works, and this will be addressed too.
-In all cases, students will be challenged to consider the realm of applicable theory in cultural context.
+This course will introduce students to the history and practice of research in mass communication from Erasmus to the Frankfurt School of Marxists, to Marshal McLuhan and Neil Postman.
+The Internet is once again challenging theories of how and why mass communication works-this will be addressed as well.
+In all cases, students will be challenged to consider how these theories play out in a cultural context.